Ghazaleh-Ahmadzadeh/DSI_Obesity-Prediction/README.md

 In this context, developing preventative measures to address obesity must be considered paramount.
 As a result, people’s quality of life would improve, thereby relieving the strain on the healthcare system, especially for countries where some form of universal health coverage is provided by the government.
 For example, in Colombia, about 19% of government spending was directed towards healthcare, representing approximately 6.6% of Colombia’s Gross Domestic Product (GDP) in 2021. ([Health in the Americas, Pan American Health Organization: Colombia Profile](https://hia.paho.org/en/country-profiles/colombia))

 ### **Business Motivation**
-Here, we propose to determine the features that have the most meaningful impact on their obesity status.
+Here, we propose to determine the features that have the most meaningful impact on an individual's obesity status.
 These factors range from an individual’s medical history, dietary and health habits to fitness activity.
 We aim to achieve this goal by training a machine learning model within the context of a classification problem.
-By identifying the dietary and lifestyle factors influencing obesity in individuals, healthcare providers could help improve tailored solutions for patients that could be translated into a higher treatment success rate.
+By identifying the dietary and lifestyle factors influencing obesity in individuals, healthcare providers can then offer tailored solutions to patients, translating into a higher treatment success rate.

 - **Client**: Goverment within a context of Business-to-Government (B2G) scheme
 - **End User**: Health providers, e.g., hospitals and physicians